LeeCampbell/IntroToRx/content/06_Transformation.md

 char completed
 ```

-If we really want to take advantage of LINQ we could transform our sequence of integers to a sequence of anonymous types.
+This example transforms our sequence of integers to a sequence where the elements have an anonymous type:

 ```csharp
 Observable.Range(1, 5)